 Tanya: When you’re talking about that shift, you’re talking about not focusing exclusively or more on things like senior leadership when it comes to marketing and communications or H.R. and those kinds of roles, but something that’s more directly related with the profit-making of the company.

 Terri: Exactly.
-And you know, these subtle changes in messaging are all steps forward.
+And you know, these subtle changes in messaging are all steps forwards.
 When you do talk about moving to building a pipeline of women who are ready to take on these senior roles, it starts by putting them in roles where they’re going to build the experience and the capabilities that we want them to have.
 While that sounds a little bit like a subtle shift, it’s an important one.
-It makes it feel like we’ve taken a step forward: Not only how senior you are, but what you do with that seniority.
+It makes it feel like we’ve taken a step forwards: Not only how senior you are, but what you do with that seniority.

 Tanya: I would imagine that shift, however subtle, also may open up other opportunities for women to move even higher into CEO positions and such, because I would imagine a lot of those would come through the types of jobs that you’re talking about—senior leadership in profit-making ventures.